Internship Applicant FAQs

 Interns are required to find their own housing accommodations.
 For some guidance, please check out the Smithsonian Office of Fellowships and Internships' D.C.
 Metro Area Housing Guide.
 If you're selected for an internship, you'll also receive an informal, unofficial guide to help you prep for your internship, including finding housing.

 For more genetal information about internships across the Smithsonian, you can check the FAQ for Applicants from the Smithsonian's Office of Fellowships and Internships.
-You can also use this contact form to submit an email to the NMAH Interns and Fellows Manager or call (202) 633-3556, and we'll be happy to help answer your questions!
+You can also use this contact form to submit an email to the NMAH Interns and Fellows Program Manager or call (202) 633-3556, and we'll be happy to help answer your questions!